xinyuwang1209/xinyuwang1209.github.io/_pages/about.md

 ## Education
 ### University of Connecticut, Storrs, CT
-   * Bachelor of Computer Science & Engineering in School of Engineering
+   * Bachelor of Computer Science & Engineering
-   * Bachelor of Mathematics in College of Liberal Arts and Sciences
+   * Bachelor of Mathematics B.A.
-   * Class of 2019, Honors Program, Dean’s list, School of Engineering Scholar, New England Scholar
+   * Class of 2019, Honors Program, Dean’s list
+   * School of Engineering Scholar, New England Scholar
    * GPA 3.83/4.0